Castles Crumbling: Music and lyrics

-Inspiration and lyrical content

 During the development of Speak Now, Swift was under public scrutiny, with her love life being the subject of mainstream media gossip, and the singer's transition from country music to pop music receiving skeptical opinions—sentiment she carries over the first verse of "Castles Crumbling".
 Various critics and fans drew a connection between it and Kanye West's interruption of Swift's acceptance speech at the 2009 MTV Video Music Awards.
 Maura Johnston, in a review for Rolling Stone, drew comparison between the themes of "Castles Crumbling" and "Innocent", a Speak Now track released in 2010 that also addressed the MTV incident.
 Some publications thought that Swift referenced its title in the opening line of the song "Call It What You Want" ("My castle crumbled overnight") from Swift's 2017 album Reputation.

-Some critics compared "Castles Crumbling" to "Nothing New" (2021), another vault track featuring Phoebe Bridgers (pictured).
+Some critics compared the lyrics of "Castles Crumbling" to those of Swift's 2021 track "Nothing New" featuring Phoebe Bridgers (pictured).

 The chorus sees Swift ensuring someone to not get involved in a relationship with her.
 Uproxx writer Flisadam Pointer opined that it might be a nod to Swift's fans, as she assumes that their support for her can be fragile.
-The second verse featuring vocals from Williams has lyrics, "Once, I was the great hope for a dynasty/ Crowds would hang on my words and they trusted me", which Glamour UK editor Suzanne Cordeiro thought to metaphorize Swift's early-career role in bringing country music to a younger generation.
-Bustle journalist Jake Viswanath meanwhile wrote that the said lyrics illustrate how small missteps might have a catastrophic influence over someone's career, a narrative that continues through the pre-chorus: "Power went to my head and I couldn't stop/ Ones I loved tried to help, so I ran them off."
+The second verse featuring vocals from Williams has lyrics, "Once, I was the great hope for a dynasty/Crowds would hang on my words and they trusted me", which Glamour UK editor Suzanne Cordeiro thought to metaphorize Swift's early-career role in bringing country music to a younger generation.
+Bustle journalist Jake Viswanath meanwhile wrote that the said lyrics illustrate how small missteps might have a catastrophic influence over someone's career, a narrative that continues through the pre-chorus: "Power went to my head and I couldn't stop/Ones I loved tried to help, so I ran them off."

 Some fans of Swift thought "Castles Crumbling" was a "dark sister" of "Long Live", a Speak Now track that is about Swift's promise to her fans that "we will be remembered".
 Various publications pointed out how the lyrics of "Castles Crumbling" parallel with those from Swift's sixth studio album, Reputation, as both address themes surrounding reputation and "[falling] from grace".
 Others compared "Castles Crumbling" to "Nothing New", a vault track included on Red (Taylor's Version) (2021) featuring Phoebe Bridgers, since it is a self-written piece with a guest vocals from female friend, "[grappling] with a particular kind of self-doubt, caused by the glare of a spotlight in her eyes" as put by Callie Alhgrim from Business Insider.
 The theme of "self-loathing" also received comparisons to other songs by Swift: "The Archer" from Lover (2019), "Mirrorball" from Folklore (2020) and "Anti-Hero" from Midnights (2022).